maxcelant/vault/concepts/dependency injection.md

-Alright, imagine you have a toy car.
-This car needs batteries to run.
-Instead of permanently attaching a specific battery inside the car, there's a battery slot where you can easily put in any type of battery that fits.

 Whenever you want the car to run faster, you put in a stronger battery.
 When you just want it to move slowly, you put in a regular battery.
 You can change the behavior of the car by simply changing the battery you "inject" into it.

 In this analogy: